seb-ctech/ftp-metamorphosis/README.md

 ## Disclaimer

 This Project makes use of [ohpauleez's](https://github.com/ohpauleez/clojure-leap) leap-motion wrapper for clojure.
+But it is not implemented yet!